 Fletching Farms is local small-scale farm in the Township of Asphodel-Norwood where the animals come first.
 Having raised animals for years, Zoe Burnett decided to turn her hobby into a business this summer with help from PED’s Summer Company program.
 Her passion for farming, along with the desire for a summer job that allowed her to work outside, is what ultimately led Zoe to pursue Fletching Farms as a business.

 Zoe describes success as “fulfilling all of your goals and enjoying what you do at the same time.”
-She is working to achieve success on her own terms this summer with the support offered through Peterborough Economic Development’s Summer Company Program
+She is working to achieve success on her own terms this summer with the support offered through Peterborough & the Kawarthas Economic Development’s Summer Company Program

 To find out more about Fletching Farms, contact Zoe: